 - Copies of receipts as proof that you have protected your property from further damage (such as a tarp for your roof)

 We will protect your rights for a new or existing claim.
-We understand that assessing the damage to your home or business after a hurricane is shocking.
+We understand that assessing the damage to homes or businesses after a hurricane is shocking.
 The last thing you need is to deal with an insurance company that is making it difficult for you to get paid.
 A member of our legal team in Clearwater is here to help.

 Do Not Wait to File a Hurricane Property Claim

-Depending on the terms and conditions of your property insurance, you may have a limited time to file a hurricane property claim.
+Depending on the terms and conditions of your property insurance coverage, you may have a limited time to file a hurricane damage liability claim.
 You should also know that hurricane windstorm protection is only valid for damages that occur during and immediately after a hurricane.
 Specifically, claims must be for damage that happens from the time that the National Hurricane Center issues a hurricane watch or warning to 72 hours after the watch or warning expires.

 In addition to making sure that a hurricane windstorm claim applies to damage from an official hurricane or tropical storm, you have other responsibilities as a policyholder, including that you:

-- Take reasonable measures to prevent further damage after the storm has passed
+- Take reasonable measures to prevent additional damage after the storm has passed

 - Pay the required deductible for hurricane windstorm protection